Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

-# DGUS-reloaded-Klipper - a DWIN_SET UI Integrated with Klipper and ported to run on Creality CR6-SE and CR6-MAX printers
+# DGUS-reloaded, CR6 Community Edition

-This DWIN touchscreen firmware is designed and compiled to run on the portrait-mode T5L DWIN displays provided stock with Creality CR6-SE and CR6-MAX FDM printers.
+This DWIN touchscreen firmware is designed and compiled to run on the portrait-mode T5L 272x480 pixel DWIN displays provided stock with Creality CR6-SE and CR6-MAX FDM printers.

-It was refactored and extended from the T5UID1 DGUS-reloaded firmware by Desuuuu which is available from [this repository](https://github.com/Desuuuu/DGUS-reloaded-Klipper).
+Initially refactored and extended from the T5UID1 DGUS-reloaded firmware by Desuuuu which is available from [this repository](https://github.com/Desuuuu/DGUS-reloaded-Klipper).

-I used the [DGUSTool V8.2.1.14](https://github.com/CR6Community/CR-6-touchscreen/blob/extui/Tools/DGUS_Tool_V8.2.1.14.7z), to create a new DWIN_SET project in portrait-mode, based on version 1.0.2 of the landscape-mode project by Desuuuu.

-At release 0.3, I refactored the UI completely, to closely resemble the CF6.1 Community Firmware in look, feel, terminology, and workflow logic.
+At release 0.3, completely refactored again, to closely resemble the CF6.1 Community Firmware in look, feel, terminology, and workflow logic.

 ## Disclaimer
 **This software is provided without any warranty.
 You are solely responsible for your use of it.**